 Multiples of consumers: This allows partitions to be distributed evenly among the consumers in a consumer group.

 Multiples of the brokers: This way you can distribute the partitions (and leaders!) evenly among all brokers this way

-Consistency in Kafka Cluster: Especially when we want to use Kafka Streams, we realise that it makes sense to keep the number of partitions the same across our topics.
+Consistency in Kafka Cluster: Especially if you want to use Kafka Streams, we realize that it makes sense to keep the number of partitions the same across your topics.
 For example, if we intend to do a join across two topics and these two topics do not have the same number of partitions, Kafka Streams needs to repartition a topic beforehand.
 This is a costly issue that you should avoid if possible.

 Depending on the performance measurements: If you know your target data throughput and also know the measured throughput of your Consumer and Producer per partition, you can calculate from that how many Kafka partitions are needed.
 For example, if you want to move 100 MB/s of data and can achieve 10 MB/s in the Producer per partition and 20 MB/s in the Consumer, we require at least 10 partitions (and at least 5 Consumers in the Consumer Group).

 Do not overdo it: This is not a contest to set up the largest number of partitions possible.
 If you only process a few tens of thousands of messages per day, you don’t need hundreds of partitions.

 From my experience, 12 has become a good guideline for the number of partitions.
 For customers who process very little data with Kafka (or need to pay per partition), even smaller numbers can make sense (2,4,6).